socialsensor/computational-verification/README.md

 ###Classifying tweets using the models trained on our data###

 Each tweet corresponds to a `MediaItem` object.
-In order to store and access the tweet(s), we use the mongodb.
+In order to store and access the tweet(s), we currently support [MongoDB](http://www.mongodb.org/) storage.
 Here are the steps for classifying a single tweet or a list of them:

 1. Get access to the mongodb where the MediaItems are stored.